 Whether a private company can be sold via public offering is a critical valuation consideration.
 Chapter 6 [to be renumbered] discusses the empirical evidence of the time required to sell private company and to obtain SEC approval for a public equity offering.
 Table 1.1 summarizes the average marketing times by broad Standard Industrial Classification.
-Equating S-1 filing with a private company brokerage listing, Table 1.1 shows that it typically takes more than twice the time to complete a private company sale than to obtain approval for a public offering.
+Equating S-1 filing with a private company brokerage listing, Table 1.1 shows that it typically takes about twice the time to complete a private company sale than to obtain approval for a public offering, while taking about 4.5 times as long to sell a private company as it takes to process the average non-IPO offering.
 The shorter marketing periods for companies for which a public offering is a viable alternative should result in lower discounts for lack of marketability if all other things are equal.
 Of course, many things necessary for a public filing may be completed in advance, and many things necessary for a private sale may occur after brokerage listing.
 And some large companies may be able to be sold privately within a public offering time frame.
 Such circumstances would narrow the valuation differences between the two marketing paths.
 Nevertheless, there must be a value increment that incentivizes public registration or there would be no publicly traded companies.